abrambueno1992/SocrateCC/marsrover/MROVER_READ.md

     commandQueu: []
     commandQueu2: []

-The other state is part of Controller or is shared by both Rover1 and Rover2, such as danger (danger is not actually used).
+The other state is part of Controller or is shared by both Rover1 and Rover2, such as execute.

 Grid

     grid: null,

-When the rover was going out of boundary.

-Will stop before going out of boundary

-    danger: false,

 Starts executing when it's not zero